-Job listings found in September of 2019 for Obsidian’s next AAA project talked about "combat actions utilising both first and third-person animations,” “branching dialogue" and "day/night cycles".
+Job listings found in September of 2019 for Obsidian’s next AAA project talked about "combat actions utilising both first and third-person animations," with "branching dialogue" and "day/night cycles".
 This puts the game in league with Obsidian’s former RPGs such as The Outer Worlds and Knights of the Old Republic 2: The Sith Lords.

 Avowed release date and platforms

-Avowed trailer - What can we learn?
+Avowed trailers - What can we learn?

 The game’s villainous monsters (skeletons are confirmed!) were apparently born of the sins of this empire, and the player character will face them over the course of the game.
 The question left by the end of the trailer - “Is an oath worth the weight of a crown?” - suggests that the player’s destiny may be that of royalty, and they might have to confront and question their fate as they rebuild the fallen empire.

-Avowed setting explained
+Avowed plot and setting

 Avowed is set in a part of Eora called the Living Lands, the same universe as Pillars of Eternity.
 From the most recent trailer shown at this year's Xbox Games Showcase, we learn that our playable character is a powerful magic-wielder, sent to the Living Lands by an emperor to investigate a devastating plague that is "corrupting" the people of the Living Lands.